kujiy/ocsp-tester/README.md

 https://hub.docker.com/r/kujiy/ocsp-tester

 ## How to Use
-Replase `example.com` to your domain.
+Replace `example.com` to your domain.

 ```
 docker run --rm --env DOMAIN=example.com kujiy/ocsp-tester